Mason-Lab-Code/.github/profile/README.md

 The Mason-Lab-Code GitHub organization is a tool for sharing code between Mason Lab members.
 Scripts are organised into workflows.
 Each workflow has its own repository.

 ## Getting started

+### Viking

+What is Viking
+Linux, Viking2 wiki tutorials
+Make sure you can login, do batch submissions, interactive sessions, use basic linux commands etc.

 ### Git and GitHub